| CloserLook > Romans > Romans 4:1-3 |

 idea where he was going.

-No, it was only "a land that I will shew thee".
+No, it was only "a land that I will shew thee.”

-The fact is, Abram hadn't obeyed the Lord immediately, but stopped short in Harlan, until the death of his father Terah.
 Finally, he obeyed, but there was still a problem.
-As you'll remember, God had said "Get thee out of thy country, and from thy kindred".
-Nevertheless, he took one of his kindred, namely his nephew
+As you'll remember God had said "Get thee out of thy country, and from thy kindred.”
+Nevertheless, he took one of his kindred, namely, his nephew

-No, Abram was far from perfect, but in today's lesson, we will be concentrating on his obedience, and particularly, on his faith. ~ ~ ~ ~ ~ ~ V4 "So Abram departed, as the LORD had spoken unto him;" I don’t know what kind of a dwelling he had lived in previously.
-I suppose it could have been a tent, but more than likely, it was a permanent dwelling.
-Nevertheless, at 75 years of age, he sort of pulled up stakes, as it where, and went camping, for what turned out to be the rest of his life.
-Oh, there were promises all right; big promises.
+No, Abram was far from perfect, but in today's lesson, we will be concentrating on his obedience, and particularly on his faith. ~ ~ ~ ~ ~ ~ V 4 "So Abram departed, as the LORD had spoken unto him."
+I don’t know what kind of a dwelling he had lived in previously.
+I suppose it could have been a tent, but more than likely it was a permanent dwelling.
+Nevertheless, at 75 years of age, he sort of pulled up stakes, as it were, and went camping for what turned out to be the rest of his life!
+Oh, there were promises all right, big promises.
 He was to have a complete country to call his own.
-He was to have a multitude of descendents, even though at 75 years of age, he was still childless.
+He was to have a multitude of descendents, even though at 75 years of age he was still childless.
 Yes, Abraham stepped out by faith, completely depending on future promises.
 How far into the future, he really didn't know.
-One day, as he journeyed, God said to him, this is it Abraham!
-This is the land that I will give you.
-However, it really didn't look like his land, and that's because it really wasn't his land.
-The fact of the matter was, "the Canaanite" still lived in the land, and they would continue do so, for many years to come.
-And
+One day, as he journeyed, God said to him, This is it Abraham!
+This is

 He

-said "Unto thy seed will I give this land".
+said "Unto thy seed will I give

 In